English language learning

 Abstract

-The purpose of this study was to investigate the impact of blended learning and multimedia software on Iranian ESP students' vocabulary learning.
+The purpose of this study was to investigate the impact of blended learning and multimedia softwares on Iranian ESP students' vocabulary learning.
 To this end, 120 Iranian ESP learners were assigned to two groups: the experimental and control groups.
 The experimental group received instructions through ...

 Read More